ori-kleinhauz/CMC-prices-database/README.txt

 Description:
-This project offers access to complete historical data of worldwide daily average rates for the top 100 traded crypto currencies sorted by market capitalization according to http://www.coinmarketcap.com (hereinafter: the website).
+This project offers access to complete historical data of worldwide daily average rates for the top 100 traded crypto currencies sorted by market capitalization according to http://www.coinmarketcap.com

 It utilizes both original scraping techniques and a public API to collect data.